mukeshmithrakumar/papyri/docs/BLOG.md

+Next, I need to extract the text in the pdf.

-Now that we are closing in on the Machine Learning Stuff, I wanna see what kind of Machine Learning Services does Amazon provide so I can leverage that.
-I am going to look at it now cause if it already has text summarization and a chatbot, I don't have to worry about training the models just yet.
+Now that we are closing in on the Machine Learning Stuff, I wanna see what kind of Machine Learning Services Amazon provide so I can leverage that.
+I am going to look at it now cause if it already has for example, text summarization and a chatbot, I don't have to worry about training the models just yet.

 - [Amazon Web Services Machine Learning Essential Training](https://www.linkedin.com/learning/amazon-web-services-machine-learning-essential-training/welcome)